Cello practice is a lot more than practicing the notes

 "To define is to limit."
 Oscar Wilde

-For example, in orchestra, some prefer to seat as leader/principal, others are happier in the back of the section.
+In orchestra, some prefer to seat as leader/principal, others are happier in the back of the section.
 During our studies we often have the opportunity to experience both, it help us to understand each role.
 Get out of your comfort zone, trust yourself, learn.
 Switching role doesn’t mean you will have to go against nature, this can be a onetime experience, you will learn from it and you will gain a deeper understanding of other positions.

 “The first responsibility of a leader is to define reality.
 The last is to say thank you.
 In between, the leader is a servant.”